nrdg/sop/publishing/papers.md

 Another good place to start is by writing down the methods.

-Share ideas with co-authors and collaborators early on in the process A google doc, Overleaf doc, or a GitHub repository are all good places for people to read/comment/suggest.
+Share ideas with co-authors and collaborators early on in the process.
+A google doc, Overleaf doc, or a GitHub repository are all good places for people to read/comment/suggest.

+[Quarto](https://quarto.org/) offers a really interesting option for weaving together computations, figures, and text into rendered publication-ready documents.

 ## Authorship